 will run on any version of the Linux Kernel, and on any architecture!This makes OEM deployment trival, nothing else is required on the server device besides the basic linux kernel. (e.g VirtualHere CloudHub firmware fits in 4MB including the Linux kernel and Administration GUI!)

 - All settings are stored in a simple text file auto-generated with sensible defaults - no complicated registry settings

 - Very competitive per unit cost

-- Server can share up to 122 devices up to 5 hubs deep
+- A single server can share up to 122 devices up to 6 hubs deep

 - Allows fine-grained authentication using simple bash scripting.
 Easily create or connect to your existing authentication backend